AGR FILMS HAVE BEEN SCREENING IN FILM FESTIVALS WORLDWIDE OVER 200 TIMES.

 The screening will be for teams, friends and family and other AGRtists.
 NO INDUSTRY WILL BE IN ATTENDANCE.

 The completed films will then be shown at a private screening for participating teams and their guests.
 All AGRtists are invited to attend.
-Teams may then re-edit/re-shoot if they decide it's necessary and AGRtists may also use the footage for reels, submit it to film festivals, or post it on the web.

 We also host "The Best of" every quarter to present your films in front of prominent industry professionals.
 "Best Of" films are chosen based on the combination of audience votes at the monthly screening and the votes from a hand selected committee of Casting Directors.

-Cancellation Policy for Actors
+Cancellation Policy for Team Members

 Cancellation Policy for Team Leaders